bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-21-last-picture-show.md

 _Has it ever felt like a millstone?_

 No, I’m very proud of it.
 It’s the film of mine that people return to.
 Orson Welles and I were talking about Greta Garbo one time, and he was raving about her transcendent quality, and me being pedantic said, ‘Yes, but isn’t it too bad that there are only two great films?’ – thinking of _Ninotchka_ and _Camille_.
 He looked at me for a minute and said, ‘Peter, you only need one.’
-I have my one.<br>
+I have my one.
 **Peter Bogdanovich interviewed by James Bell, _Sight & Sound_, May 2011**<br><br>

-**The Last Picture Show (director’s cut)**<br>
-_Directed by_: Peter Bogdanovich
+**The Last Picture Show (director’s cut)**<br>_Directed by_: Peter Bogdanovich
 ©: Last Picture Show Productions
 _Production Company_: B.B.S.
 Productions
 _Executive Producer_: Bert Schneider